Skip to content

 • Cosmetic Surgery: Focusing on aesthetic procedures to enhance appearance.

-• Hand Surgery: Specializing in surgical treatment of the hand and upper extremities.
+• Benign Breast Surgery: Specializing in surgical treatment of lumps and cogenital or denvelopmental breast problems.

-• Burn Surgery: Focusing on the treatment and reconstruction of burn injuries.
+• Oncoplastic Breast Surgery: Focusing on breast reshaping approaches and reconstruction of the breast.

 Continuing Medical Education and Professional Development